smatechnologies/ibm-i-agent-docs/docs/job-tracking/screens.md

 #### Fields

-- Search content: Type any content that is part of a Job Track Parameter record and press <**Enter**>.
+- **Search content**: Type any content that is part of a Job Track Parameter record and press <**Enter**>.
 Can be used to search for jobs, schedules, or any other field  value.
-- Opt:  <**Tab**> to a row in the table, type an option number and press <**Enter**> to perform that function for the selected line.
+- **Opt**:  <**Tab**> to a row in the table, type an option number and press <**Enter**> to perform that function for the selected line.
-- Job Name: The name portion of an IBM i job.
+- **Job Name**: The name portion of an IBM i job.
 The IBM i full job names (per instance of a job) include the name, the submitting user name, and a unique job number.
 The name portion is common to as many instances of the same job definition as may be executed.
 The IBM i permits more than one instance of the same job name to be executed concurrently.
-- TYP: Tracking types:
+- **TYP**: Tracking types:
   -   **T** = Tracking: OpCon support, no parameter overrides or dependencies
   -   **Q** = Queuing: OpCon support, with parameter overrides, dependencies
   -   **P** = Passive: OpCon status display only; no interrupt of SBMJOB process
   -   **A** = Auto-Tracking: used only for Allow or Prevent auto-tracking at LSAM

-- AUT:  Automatic Tracking control:
+- **AUT**:  Automatic Tracking control:
   -   **A** = Allow auto-tracking
   -   **P** = Prevent auto-tracking
   -   **blank** = does not specifically allow or prevent auto-tracking

 **Fields used to filter/select IBM i jobs for Tracking or Queuing**
-- Job User:        The IBM i User Profile name that owns/executes the job.
+- **Job User**: The IBM i User Profile name that owns/executes the job.
-- Jobd Name:       Job Description - a system object that defines how a job is to be processed.
+- **Jobd Name**: Job Description - a system object that defines how a job is to be processed.
-- Jobq Name:       Job queue - a system object that stores job requests while they are waiting to be executed, or as long as they are in hold status.
+- **Jobq Name**: Job queue - a system object that stores job requests while they are waiting to be executed, or as long as they are in hold status.

 **Fields used to select an OpCon Schedule for Tracking or Queuing**
-- Sched Name:      OpCon Schedule Name (may be 128 characters, as seen in the record detail, but only the first few characters appear in this list).
+- **Sched Name**: OpCon Schedule Name (may be 128 characters, as seen in the record detail, but only the first few characters appear in this list).
-- Sched Date:      The Date of the OpCon Schedule.
+- **Sched Date**: The Date of the OpCon Schedule.
-- Frequency:       The Frequency assigned to this job on the OpCon Schedule.
+- **Frequency**: The Frequency assigned to this job on the OpCon Schedule.
-- Job Name:        The name portion of the IBM i job which is also the job name on the OpCon schedule.
+- **Job Name**: The name portion of the IBM i job which is also the job name on the OpCon schedule.

 #### Options